Policy: Section XI

 - a list of all those who will attend the hearing, along with an invitation to object to any Hearing Officer on the basis of demonstrated bias or conflict of interest;

 - information on how the hearing will be recorded and on access to the recording after the hearing;

-- a statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the party’s or witness’s testimony and any statements given prior to the hearing will not be considered by the Hearing Officer(s).
+- a statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
 For compelling reasons, the Title IX Coordinator may reschedule the hearing.